 About Alex Kipp, Lead MUSE Pedagogue

-For the last sixteen years, I have straddled the two very different worlds of Theater and Government, using my performance skills to make captivating entertaining speeches out of dry (but important) subject matter.
+For the last seventeen years, I have straddled the worlds of Theater and Government, using my performance skills to make captivating entertaining speeches out of dry (but important) subject matter.
 Additionally, I have taught theater, public speaking, and improv across the nation and internationally.

 I have eighteen years of public speaking experience in a vast portfolio: the International Development Law Organization in Cairo, the UN, New York Law School, the Council on Governmental Ethics Laws, Frito-Lay, the Asian American Bar Association of New York City, the Practising Law Institute, and almost every agency of New York City Government.
 I have taught public speaking, improvisation, theater, and acting at Wharton, the University of Kansas, Hunter College, ComedySportz, the Hua Mao Multicultural Academy in China, HB Studios, Inwood House, and for multiple theater companies.